 Step 5: Taxpayer does not claim a deduction for the IRA contribution and fills out IRS Form 8606 when completing their taxes.

-Backdoor Roth IRA Dangers (i.e. the Pro-Rata Rule & Step Transaction Doctrine)
+Backdoor Roth IRA Dangers (e.g. the Pro-Rata Rule & Step Transaction Doctrine)

 If you have any pre-existing deductible funds in any Traditional IRA, SEP IRA, or SIMPLE IRA, these types of accounts are all lumped together for the conversion and you cannot convert just the non-deductible amount.
 This is called the pro-rata rule.
 It’s best illustrated with an example.